 Sometimes we use it to refer to resistance to the safety program as employees stubbornly resist participating in the SMS, such as reporting safety concerns or attending safety meetings.

 Safety culture can generally be broken down into the following 5 components:

 - Safety communication;

 - Management-employee relationships.

-There's a big difference between understanding what healthy and unhealthy safety culture looks like and actually improving safety culture.
-Managing a safety program with poor safety culture will constantly make you feel like your hand are tied.
+There's a big difference between understanding what unhealthy safety culture looks like and actually improving safety culture.
+Managing a safety program with poor safety culture will constantly make you feel like your hands are tied.

 - Safety management systems design and document safety efforts;